 As Eastman says, “Cabarete is a community of water.”
 Accordingly, her school offers more than just kiteboarding.
-Here one can also learn to surf, kayak, boogey board and snorkel.
+Here one can also learn to surf, kayak, boogie board, and snorkel.
 Yet, kiteboarding remains the main event.

 “I’ve taught people anywhere from six to seventy years old, so there’s no excuse for not trying,” Eastman says.
-“If you haven’t strapped on a kite, you haven’t experienced Cabarate.”
+“If you haven’t strapped on a kite, you haven’t experienced Cabarete.”

 Adventure by Land

 Iguana Mama is the founder of adventure travel in Cabarete.
 Back when the village was just a wooded back spot along a quiet stretch of beach, Iguana Mama began offering land-based adventure tour options.

 “We started as a mountain biking outfitter, specializing in single track treks,” says manager, Chicago native and former day trader Steve Leone.
 “But as the area has grown and developed, our routes were being bought up by private landowners, so we had to start expanding our offerings.”

 Today Iguana Mama has expanded into a full-fledged adventure tour operator, catering to the niche demographic of in-shape, adventurous thrill-seekers.

 From day hikes through mist-hidden El Choco National Park to scrambling 2,700 feet to the crest of towering Mount Isabel de Torres; from galloping bareback along the beach on horseback to playing Old Man and the Sea on a deep-sea fishing trip, there truly is an adventure for everyone.

 “We focus on adventures that will take you off the beaten path,” says Leon.
 “After all, why would you want to go where everyone goes?”